HoYeonJ/Drinking-Buddy/README.md

 Written in PHP using a MySQL relational database.
 Hosting was done locally on XAMPP and UVA CS department servers.

+# Credits
-Teammate Credits: Jiafu Li, Brendan keaton, Andrea Jerausek
+Jiafu Li, Brendan Keaton, Andrea Jerausek